FrannyMendesLevitin/zombie-survival-kit/README.md

 There are two ways to use the app.

-The first is via an AngularJS front end, found at [link](http://zombie-survival-kit.herokuapp.com/).
+The first is via an AngularJS front end, found at this [link](http://zombie-survival-kit.herokuapp.com/).
 Simply check the boxes of the items that are available, and a list of the optimal choices will pop up on the left.

 The second option is to directly submit json data to the api endpoint /v1/survival-pack/pack via an HTTP POST request.
 The api will return json with information regarding the best pack of items.